bgopi23/tp/docs/UserGuide.md

 Examples:

-* `fitdelete 1 n/burpees` - Deletes the exercise with name `burpees` from the 1st client.
+* `fitdelete 1 n/burpees` - Deletes the exercise with name `burpees` from the client at index `1`.
-* `fitdelete 2 /all` - Deletes all exercise(s) from the 2nd client.
+* `fitdelete 2 /all` - Deletes all exercise(s) from the client at index `2`.
 <hr>

 ### Adding or removing weight of a client : `weight`

 Format: `weight INDEX [WEIGHT] `

 * Adds a weight value to a client specified by `INDEX`.
 The index refers to the index number shown in the displayed client list.
-The index **must be a positive integer** 1, 2, 3, …​
+* Refer to the [valid parameter table](#parameter-constraints) for more details about input restrictions.
 * Weight values specified in this command will be added as a new weight value to the specified client.
 To edit the latest weight of the client, use the [`edit`](#editing-a-client--edit) command.
 * If more than one value is entered, only the first value will be parsed.
 Extraneous parameters after the first value will be ignored.
   * For example, `weight 1 85 95` only adds the weight value of `85` to the first client in the list.
 The value of `95` will be ignored.
 * If no weight value is given, or the weight value entered is 0, the latest weight for the client at the specified index will be deleted.
-* Refer to the list of valid parameters of each input for more details.

 > While the `edit` command allows one to **edit** a client's latest weight value, this `weight` command serves as a way for users to **add** a client's weight.

 Examples:

-* `weight 1 90` - Adds a new weight value of 90 to the client at index 1.
+* `weight 1 90` - Adds a new weight value of 90 to the client at index `1`.
-* `weight 2` - Deletes the latest weight value of the client at index 2.
+* `weight 2` - Deletes the latest weight value of the client at index `2`.

 <hr>